 Hermione's voice broke above the loud chatter of the people crowded on the platform.
 "Well, I hope for once, this term will be quiet!"

 Tempest just shook her head and exchanged a meaningful glance with the twins.
 "Not with me around Hermione!"

 Tempest laughed.
-It wasn't exactly like Dumbledore to pull something like that at an occasion as serious as this, but then again the man was rather eccentric and odd…
+It wasn't exactly like Dumbledore to pull something like that at an occasion as serious as this, but then again the man was rather odd…

 It wasn't until her laughter had faded out that Tempest realized it was dead silent and everyone was staring straight at her.
 Even Ron and Hermione's eyes were on her, Ron's expression blank.
 Neither of them were smiling either.

 Up at the staff table, Minnie got up and whispered something in Dumbledore's ear.
 Her expression wasn't pleased.

 Beside her, all of Gryffindor table was staring at her, open mouthed.
 She couldn't read their expressions, there was only shock.